wp-plugins/get-events-page/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.0 = Initial Release
-* List versions from most recent at top to oldest at bottom.
+= 1.1 = Disconnect option added to clean your connection in case of errors

 == Upgrade Notice ==

-= 1.0 =
+= 1.0 = Initial Release
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.